rynmrtn/Amass/doc/user_guide.md

 | -show | Print the results for the enumeration index + domains provided | amass db -show |
 | -src | Print data sources for the discovered names | amass db -show -src -d example.com |
 | -summary | Print just ASN table summary | amass db -summary -d example.com |

+### The 'db init' Subcommand

+Create a relational database if one does not exist, based on the Amass version in use. 'db init' has no custom flags.
+Example: amass db init

+### The 'db drop' Subcommand

+Delete any existing relational database.
+ALL EXISTING DATA WILL BE LOST.
+If it runs successfully there will be no output. 'db drop' has no flags.
+Example: amass db drop

+### The 'db upgrade' Subcommand

+Ensure the existing relational database schema matches the Amass version in use. 'db upgrade' has no custom flags.
+Example: amass db upgrade

 ## The Output Directory